psosera/ttap/data-structures-labs/src/speed-reader.md

 ## Project Setup

-For this project, create a new NetBeans project called `SpeedReader`.
+For this project, create a new VSCode project called `SpeedReader`.
-Using appropriate NetBeans defaults, your source files for this package should be located in the `edu.grinnell.csc207.speedreader` package.
+Your source files for this package should be located in the `edu.grinnell.csc207.speedreader` package.
+Your project should also use Maven for its build system and include a `pom.xml` file at the root along with a `src/main/java/...` file structure.

 In your project, add a `README.md` Markdown file with the following information: